How Marvel's Israeli superhero Sabra may prove a headache for the comic book franchise

 Melodramatic, simplistic and replete with crude ethnic stereotypes, the issue of The Incredible Hulk was par for the course for comic books in the 80s.

 The industry has since had somewhat of a moral awakening with regard to its depictions of characters and cultures that are not white.

 Today the franchise, now owned by Disney, is known for Ms. Marvel, a TV series centred around its first Muslim superhero, and Moon Knight, a series that draws on Ancient Egyptian mythology and features the first Arab female superhero, the Scarlet Scarab.

 Now would be a good time to share again this amusing strip from a #Marvel in which the Jewish-Israeli superhero #Sabra meets the prejudiced and sexist Arabian Knight.
 Iron Man tries to make peace... pic.twitter.com/6dSQrBACdn— Uri Kurlianchik (@VerminusM) September 11, 2022

-Whether to redress an imbalance or to reach new and untapped markets, platforms and studios are increasingly giving platforms to Palestinian, Arab and Muslim voices.
+Whether to redress an imbalance or to reach new and untapped markets, studios are increasingly giving platform to Palestinian, Arab and Muslim voices.

 Last year Netflix also released 32 independent Palestinian films, they were either directed by Palestinians or had a Palestinian cast.

 The move was was strongly applauded by Arab audiences, though criticised by some Israeli groups.